 From Jess’s pantry:

-- Pork chops, boneless, 1 package (use 4 freeze the rest)
+- Pork chops, boneless, 1 package (use 4 and freeze the rest)

 - light Italian salad dressing